gao-yifan/gao-yifan.github.io/index.md

 ## In preparation

-- Arm exponents in CLE and the Brownian loop soup (with P. Nolin and W. Qian).
+- Up-to-constants estimates of four-arm events for simple conformal loop ensemble (with P. Nolin and W. Qian).
 - On the non-existence of several random fractals of zero dimension derived from Brownian motion (with X. Li, R. Liu and W. Qian).
 - Convergence of the frontier of planar random walk in natural parametrization (with X. Li, R. Liu, X. Liu and D. Shiraishi).